 2009/12 - Started at British Antarctic Survey (BAS) as a “Global Climate Modeller”, tenured/open-ended position

-2009/09 - Submitted PhD Thesis, “The impact of deep convection on the structure of, and transport through, the tropical tropopause layer”, University of Cambridge, UK
+2009/09 - Completed PhD, “The impact of deep convection on the structure of, and transport through, the tropical tropopause layer”, University of Cambridge, UK